About Journal

 Description

-Agricultural Biotechnology Journal (ABJ) is an open-access peer-reviewed journal in Persian (including English abstracts and references) devoted to the field of Agricultural Biotechnology and serves as a forum for discussion and experimentation.
+The Agricultural Biotechnology Journal (ABJ) is an open-access, peer-reviewed journal in Persian (including extended English abstracts and references) devoted to the field of agricultural biotechnology and serves as a forum for discussion and experimentation.
 It serves as a forum for new research in plant biotechnology, animal biotechnology, genetic engineering, plant and animal molecular markers, plant, and animal tissue culture, and food industry biotechnology.

 Copyright owner / Copyright holder